Pop Up Art Cart guidelines and resources

 Hold your ground.
 Be sure to pop your cart up only in designated areas.
 When you sign up, we’ll let you know where you can go.

-If you haven’t already, set up an art business entity.
+Set up an art business entity.

 You’ll need an Federal Tax ID for your art business (also called an EIN).
 You can get your EIN online in minutes, here.